CGI-FR/IoT-Hub-Portal/docs/aws.md

 1. You will get to a page asking you to fill the following fields:
     * **Stack Name**: A name for the stack where all the template resource would be put into, just choose a meaningful name.
-    * **Unique Solution Prefix**: A string that would be used as prefix for all the resources name to ensure their uniqueness.
     * **PostgreSQL user**: The PostgreSQL user name to be used for the IoT Hub Portal database.
     * **PostgreSQL password**: The PostgreSQL password to be used for the IoT Hub Portal database.
     * **AWS Access Key**: The AWS Access Key of your AWS environment.